 We may share your personal data with, or disclose your personal data to, the following categories of third party:

-- Your approved 3rd parties : where you have notified us that you wish us to provide information or payments to 3rd parties such as trade unions or life assurance organisations we will share the required information in accordance with your instructions
+- Your approved 3rd parties : where you have notified us that you wish us to provide information or payments to 3rd parties such as trade unions, public travel providers, credit unions, charitable organisations, insurance providers, health insurance, or life assurance organisations we will share the required information in accordance with your instructions

 - Agents or suppliers: these are persons or companies we have contracts with to provide products or services that we use in conducting our business, including managing our relationship with our employees.
-In some cases they may be outside of the EEA.
-We will only share or disclose to these parties the information that they need in order to provide the products or services, and will require those parties to ensure that the information is always adequately protected.
+These may include companies that: process payroll and payslips, administer pension schemes, provide recruitment and visa services, medical health services, onboarding services, staff rewards, and employee development programmes.

 - Professional and other advisers: we may share or disclose personal data to professional advisers we may engage for any reasonable purpose in connection with our business, including assistance in protecting our rights.
 For example for Pensions Defined Contributions members the ESB share staff information with the relevant insurance company to ensure correct coverage for Death in Service or Income Protection.

-- Other external bodies: in certain circumstances, we may be required by law to disclose personal data to external bodies, such as local authorities, government departments, Central Bank of Ireland, Regulatory Authorities or An Garda Síochána.
+- Other external bodies: in certain circumstances, we may be required by law to disclose personal data to external bodies, such as local authorities, government departments, Central Bank of Ireland, Regulatory Authorities, the Standards in Public Office Commission (SIPO), Revenue Commissioners or An Garda Síochána.
 In these cases, we will only disclose the minimum amount of information required to satisfy our legal obligation.
-However, once the information is disclosed, we will not be able to control how it is used by those bodies
+However, once the information is disclosed, we will not be able to control how it is used by those bodies.
+For staff members nominated to subsidiary boards, in certain circumstances we may share or disclose your personal data to entities for whom you are an appointed director, external auditors, the Revenue Commissioners, the Companies Registration Office, or other third parties for know your customer purposes.

 How we protect it – Security of your Personal Data